apigee/apigee-partner-se-bootcamp/labs/API Services Lesson 8 - Edge Micro Gateway/README.md

     ]
 }
 ```

+You have used the credentials you received from your Edge org on cloud and you have used them on your local Micro Gateway.
+You are able to manage your APIs centrally, while the enforcement is happening locally.

 ##Summary
 That completes this hands-on lesson.
 In this lesson you learned about setting up an Edge Micro Gateway, creating an API Proxy and corresponding life cycle on your Edge org.
 You now have a fully functioning and secure Edge Microgateway that can run your APIs locally, picking up the security credentials from your Edge org.